MichaelRFairhurst/angular2-dart-analyzer/angular_analyzer_plugin/lib/src/model/syntactic/README.md

 ## References (in `reference.dart`)

-A particular subtlety that's important is that there are two types of directives in the syntactic model.
-One is where a directive is declared, defined in `directive.dart`, and type is where a directive is referenced:
+A particular subtlety that's important is that there are two classes representing directives in the syntactic model.
+One is where a directive is declared, defined in `directive.dart`, and type is where a directive is
+referenced:

 ```dart
 @Directive(